-The three ways to purchase Azure and Office 365: Swipe, CSP, or EA.
+The three ways to purchase Azure and Microsoft 365: Swipe, CSP, or EA.

 For small organizations or companies just dipping their toes into all the cloud has to offer, a credit card swipe subscription directly from Microsoft is the easiest way to get started.
 Your designated cardholder will be billed for the resources your organization consumes, and your subscription will come with limited Microsoft support.